UCL/rsd-engineeringcourse/session10/08performance.md

 * attempt to match speed with nearby boids
 * move according to velocity

-We'll write several tests, including the following one:

 ``` python
 def test_only_one_boid_shows_no_flocking_behaviour():
     x_pos,y_pos,x_vel,y_vel = [1.0],[1.0],[2.0],[7.0]